seed-rs/seed/README.md

  - Utkarsh Kukreti, for through his [Draco repo](https://github.com/utkarshkukreti/draco), helping me understand how wasm-bindgen's closure system can be used to update state.
- -Tim Robinson, for being very helpful on the [Rust Gitter](https://gitter.im/rust-lang/rust).
+ - Tim Robinson, for being very helpful on the [Rust Gitter](https://gitter.im/rust-lang/rust).

 ## Features to add